AllStarLink/ASL3-Manual/docs/adv-topics/remotebase.md

 See the [`rxchannel=`](../config/rpt_conf.md#rxchannel) option for available channel drivers.

 ### split2m=
-This option defines the offset in kHz to use for 2m [memory chanels](#remote-base-memory-stanza).
+This option defines the offset in kHz to use for 2m [memory channels](#remote-base-memory-stanza).
 The default if not defined is 600 (kHz).

 ### split70cm=
 This option defines the offset in kHz to use to 70cm [memory channels](#remote-base-memory-stanza).
 The default if not defined is 5000 (kHz), aka 5MHz.